micharbet/CLE/doc/Modules.md

 ## 4. Modules repository

 We've been talking about repository and downloading.
-There is variable `$CLE_SRC` that points to the CLE repository.
-By default is is GitHub's URL where everything around CLE is stored.
+Two variables combo `$CLE_SRC/$CLE_REL` points to the CLE repository.
+By default it is GitHub's URL where everything around CLE is stored.
 You can however create your own repository and change value of `$CLE_SRC` accordingly.
 Do this in following
 cases: